Teaching and Learning in Higher Education Series

 Conclusion: Principles, Practices, and Futures for Digital Reading

 Appendix: Tools for Digital Reading

 Jenae Cohn writes and speaks about teaching and learning in digital spaces.
-She works as an academic technology specialist in the program in writing and rhetoric at Stanford University.
+She works as the Director of Academic Technology at California State University, Sacramento.
 Find more at www.jenaecohn.net.

 “An important, accessible contribution to conversations about digital reading.”

 Ellen Carillo, coauthor of Reading Critically, Writing Well